Australia national rugby league team: 1950s

-This was the last British Ashes win on home soil.

 1960s

 For the 1960 World Cup no final was held.
 Still, the last game, which was between the previously undefeated Great Britain and Australia sides, made it the tournament decider.
 Great Britain won 10–3.

 Harry Bath was selected manager, coach and as the sole selector for the Australian national team's 1962 Ashes series.

 After ten previous tours of Britain, the 1963–64 Kangaroo tour saw Australia's first ever Ashes victory on British soil.
 The Arthur Summons coached Kangaroos won the first test at Wembley Stadium before rampaging to a famous 50–12 win in the second test at Station Road in Swinton.
 Although they lost the third test at Headingley, legendary winger Ken Irvine became the first Australian player to score a try in each test of an Ashes series.
 The Kangaroos have not lost a series in Britain since.

 Harry Bath coached the national side to World Cup glory in the 1968 World Cup.
 He also coached the team on a tour of New Zealand in 1969.